Rashidamosi/js-basics_Stutern/README.md

 ### Q6.
 Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category.
 #🛠ans: First, dynamically-typed languages perform type checking at runtime, while statically typed languages perform type checking at compile time.

+#EXAMPLES: Some examples of statically-typed languages are Java, C, C++, C#, Swift, Scala, Kotlin, Fortran, Pascal, Rust, Go, COBOL, etc.

+#Most modern programming languages are dynamically typed.
+Some examples of dynamically-typed languages are Python, Javascript, Ruby, Perl, PHP, R, Dart, Lua, Objective-C, etc.

 ### Q7.
-Differentiate between the JavaScript data types ‘null’ and ‘undefined’
+Differentiate between the JavaScript data types ‘null’ and ‘undefined’.
-#🛠ans:
+#🛠ans: Null is an assigned value.
+It means nothing. undefined means a variable has been declared but not defined yet.